avasisht23/cs244b_fp/hotstuff/README.md

 # Standalone Hotstuff Implementation

+This implementation was forked from Geoff Ramseyer's implemention of Hotstuff (https://github.com/gramseyer/hotstuff) for his SPEEDEX implementation, and pulled this code out of there so as to have a standalone implementation.
-Based on the Hotstuff paper by Maofan Yin, Dahlia Malkhi, Michael K Reiter, Guy Nolan Gueta, and Ittai Abraham.
+It was originally based on the Hotstuff paper by Maofan Yin, Dahlia Malkhi, Michael K Reiter, Guy Nolan Gueta, and Ittai Abraham.

 The implementation is closely based on the implementation at github.com/hot-stuff/libhotstuff.